-Below is a brief summary of some of the results obtained from research-based projects that have introduced the Food is Elementary curriculum into schools.
+Below is a brief summary of the results obtained from select research-based projects that have introduced the Food is Elementary curriculum into schools.

 2004 – ongoing

-We began working in Baltimore in 2003, when a group of interested parties from the non-profit and foundation community solicited a proposal from the Food Studies Institute to develop a food education program.
+In 2003, the Food Studies Institute was invited by a group of interested parties from the non-profit and foundation community to develop a food education program in Baltimore.
 In 2004, the Weinberg Foundation funded a pilot study at Hampstead Hill Academy, a public charter school operated by the Baltimore Curriculum Project.
 The “Food for Life” pilot study took place in the 2004-2005 school year.
 A food educator was hired and approximately 75 students in grades 3-6 received 45 minutes of instruction weekly throughout the school year.
 A school garden was developed and students worked with an artist to create beautiful, educational murals in the cafeteria.
 The first year was highly successful in terms of student learning outcomes, community engagement, and program development.
 The Food Studies Institute partnered with many local organizations including Fusion Partnerships, Whole Foods, school food service personnel, parents, artists, farmers, builders, and businesses.
-Grants were obtained to continue the study for 2 additional years, and in the fourth year the cost of the program was fully incorporated into the school budget and remains a permanent part of the curriculum almost 20 years later.
-Hampstead Hill Academy has grown to nearly 900 students in PreK through 8th grade who participate in Food is Elementary lessons in addition to culinary arts club, garden club, International Night and Community Arts Nights.
+Grants were obtained to continue the study for 2 additional years, and in the fourth year the cost of the program was fully incorporated into the school budget and remains a permanent part of the curriculum, nearly 20 years later.
+Hampstead Hill Academy has grown to nearly 900 students in PreK through 8th grade who participate in Food is Elementary lessons in addition to culinary arts club, garden club, International Night, and Community Arts Nights.

 · 96% of students improved their Nutrition Knowledge test scores, with an average improvement of 40%, after the curriculum had been taught